NVIDIA/jetson-rdma-picoevb/README.md

 The programming process will take from 20 to 40 minutes.
 The programming process generates no output for most of its operation, so may appear to have hung, but is actually running.

+### HiTech Global HTG-K800

+Programming the FPGA requires Vivado installed on an x86 Linux PC with the Xilinx platform cable attached.

+On your x86 Linux PC, open a shell prompt, `cd` to the `fpga-*/` directory in this project, and execute:

+`program-fpga.sh`

+The programming process will take a few minutes.
+The programming process generates no output for most of its operation, so may appear to have hung, but is actually running.

 # Linux Kernel Driver